Our Traumatic Brain Injury Team

 Our nationally recognized neurological programs and centers offer comprehensive clinical and surgical services that are available nowhere else in Oregon.

-In 2009, OHSU’s trauma service treated 2,357 patients.
 Our trauma surgeons partner with their extremely capable colleagues in OHSU’s departments of emergency medicine, radiology, neurosurgery, orthopedics and plastic surgery to offer the most comprehensive care in the region.
-We have two highly trained and experienced trauma coordinators.
+Meet OHSU's trauma team.

 Many of our trauma patients are critically injured.
 OHSU often treats patients who are transferred from other trauma centers to receive the high level of care we offer.